polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/parachains/launch.md

 #### Standard Protocol

-> For a demo of solo-chain upgrades, see [this tutorial](../../tutorials/forkless-upgrade/).
+> For a demo of runtime upgrades, see [this tutorial](../../tutorials/forkless-upgrade/).

 The Relay chain needs to be informed before the runtime upgrade of a parachain.
 Cumulus provides functionality to notify the Relay Chain about the upcoming upgrade.